BenR1312/mable_banking_service/README.md

 rails s
 ```

-For api documentation please use the postman collection here
+For api documentation please use the postman collection [here](https://github.com/BenR1312/mable_banking_service/blob/main/api_documentation_postman_collection.json)
+Please use the [mable_trans.csv](https://github.com/BenR1312/mable_banking_service/blob/main/mable_trans.csv) file in the root of the project to test the api.

+You can use the [csv file](https://github.com/BenR1312/mable_banking_service/blob/main/mable_trans.csv)

 ## Running Tests